lawrennd/old_talks/_ml/includes/cybernetics-ratio-club.md

 \subsection{Cybernetics, Neural Networks and the Ratio Club}

-\notes{This is certainly not the first wave of excitment in neural networks.
+\notes{This is certainly not the first wave of excitement in neural networks.
 This history of neural networks predates the history of the computer, and papers on neural networks predate papers on the digital computer.}

 \newslide{Logic, McCulloch and Pitts}